Superoxide dismutase: Biochemistry

 SOD out-competes damaging reactions of superoxide, thus protecting the cell from superoxide toxicity.

-The reaction of superoxide with non-radicals is spin-forbidden.
+The reaction of superoxide with non-radicals is spin-forbidden (this does not mean that the reaction cannot happen, but that it will be much slower).
 In biological systems, this means that its main reactions are with itself (dismutation) or with another biological radical such as nitric oxide (NO) or with a transition-series metal.
 The superoxide anion radical (O_{2}^{−}) spontaneously dismutes to O_{2} and hydrogen peroxide (H_{2}O_{2}) quite rapidly (~10^{5} M^{−1}s^{−1} at pH 7).
 SOD is necessary because superoxide reacts with sensitive and critical cellular targets.
 For example, it reacts with the NO radical, and makes toxic peroxynitrite.

 Because the uncatalysed dismutation reaction for superoxide requires two superoxide molecules to react with each other, the dismutation rate is second-order with respect to initial superoxide concentration.
 Thus, the half-life of superoxide, although very short at high concentrations (e.g., 0.05 seconds at 0.1mM) is actually quite long at low concentrations (e.g., 14 hours at 0.1 nM).
 In contrast, the reaction of superoxide with SOD is first order with respect to superoxide concentration.
 Moreover, superoxide dismutase has the largest k_{cat}/K_{M} (an approximation of catalytic efficiency) of any known enzyme (~7 billion M^{−1}s^{−1}), this reaction being limited only by the frequency of collision between itself and superoxide.
 That is, the reaction rate is "diffusion-limited".

 The high efficiency of superoxide dismutase seems necessary: even at the subnanomolar concentrations achieved by the high concentrations of SOD within cells, superoxide inactivates the citric acid cycle enzyme aconitase, can poison energy metabolism, and releases potentially toxic iron.
 Aconitase is one of several iron-sulfur-containing (de)hydratases in metabolic pathways shown to be inactivated by superoxide.